-How to Keep Your Holidays as Sustainable as Possible
+How to Keep Your Holidays as Least Wasteful as Possible

 ‘Tis the season to deck the halls, reflect on the past year, and spend time connecting with friends and family.
 It really is the most wonderful time of the year.
 What’s not quite as festive?
 The excess waste and carbon emissions that come along with it.

 We throw away 25% more trash from Thanksgiving to New Year than any other time of year.
 That extra waste amounts to 25 million tons of garbage.
 Not to mention all the greenhouse gases we emit during the holidays—specifically, 1,400 pounds of CO2, equal three weeks of driving.

 We can all do our part to lighten our carbon footprint while still enjoying the festivities.
 Here are a few ways to keep your holidays as sustainable as possible.

 BE INTENTIONAL ABOUT LEFTOVERSGuess what: Food waste actually emits more carbon than the airline industry.
 Globally, wasted food accounts for about 8% of all greenhouse gas emissions.
 The good news is that there are plenty of ways to limit the amount of food you toss during the holidays.
 First off, get a headcount on how many people you’ll be serving and meal plan accordingly.
 Staying organized and true to your plan will prevent you from overpreparing and overspending.
 If you still have more dishes than you can chew, save, freeze, and share the leftovers with guests.
 Donate any unopened items or nonperishable items to local food pantries and shelters.